Churchill magazine

 Make sure you move things like your laptop, portable electronics and jewellery out of the way of prying eyes.
 If you have a keyless fob for your car, store it in something like a Faraday pouch to protect it from relay theft.

-Want to create the illusion that your home is still being lived in?
+Want to create the illusion that your home is still occupied?
 You can programme your lights to turn on in the evening and off again at bedtime using a timer switch.

-Avoid a build-up of post inside your front door by getting a neighbour to move it or asking the Royal Mail to hold on to your letters until you return, using its Keepsafe service
+Avoid a build-up of post at your front door by asking a neighbour to move it or asking the Royal Mail to hold your letters until you return using its Keepsafe service

 If you have a drive, ask a neighbour to park on it occasionally, to make it look like people are coming and going.